 The EIRENE code resorts to a "stratified sampling" technique.
 This technique is one the few Monte Carlo variance reducing techniques which are quite straight forward, easy to implement and, most importantly, behave in a well predicable way.
 It is therefore recommended to always use "source stratification" described below as much as possible.
 There are, however, non-trivial issues of load balancing in case of multi-core runs (i.e. Monte Carlo code parallelization), which are related to assignments of strata to cores, in particular if the average CPU-time per history strongly varies between strata.
-In such cases the "proportional allocation of weight" to source stratification extracting parallelism seems as trivial as constructing many independent samples in parallel, this "embarrassingly parallel" feature of linear Monte Carlo transport codes is lost, and parallelization in combination with stratified source sampling requires some attention.
+In such cases the "proportional allocation of weight" to source strata discussed below is technically difficult to achieve together with proper load balancing, due to the stochastic termination of the random walks in the various strata.
+Whereas without stratification extracting parallelism seems as trivial as constructing many independent samples in parallel, this "embarrassingly parallel" feature of linear Monte Carlo transport codes is lost, and parallelization in combination with stratified source sampling requires some attention.

-Stratified sampling means that the primary source distribution $Q(\mathbf{r}, \mathbf{v}, t)$, see Equation (1.a), or more generally, for S(x) in (1.d), can be decomposed into a sum of M independent sources (this applies for both: the source distribution S itself and the corresponding source strength s):
+Stratified sampling means that the primary source distribution $Q(\mathbf{r}, \mathbf{v}, t)$ , see Equation (1.a), or more generally, for S(x) in (1.d), can be decomposed into a sum of M independent sources (this applies for both: the source distribution S itself and the corresponding source strength s):

-$$S = \sum{k}^{M} S_k; \quad s = \sum{k}^{M} s_k \tag{1.34}$$ and the solution is obtained by linear superposition of the solutions for each sub-source ("stratum") S_k .
-We use again the slightly more general notation S for the inhomogeneous part of the Boltzmann equation rather than Q, which is the physical source of particles (objects), i.e. a special case of S. The stratified sampling technique is a well known statistical procedure from experimental planning, see any textbook on statistics or Monte-Carlo methods.
+$$S = \sum{k=1}^{M} S_k; \quad s = \sum{k=1}^{M} s_k$$ (1.34)

+and the solution is obtained by linear superposition of the solutions for each sub-source ("stratum") $S_k$ .
+We use again the slightly more general notation S for the inhomogeneous part of the Boltzmann equation rather than Q, which is the physical source of particles (objects), i.e. a special case of S.

+The stratified sampling technique is a well known statistical procedure from experimental planning, see any textbook on statistics or Monte-Carlo methods.